Mother and baby.

 Mother with toddler and newborn in her lap.

-Maternal and newborn data were inclusive of hospitalizations from July 1, 2020, to June 30, 2023.
-SCRFA pulled all data records as of January 08, 2024.
+Maternal and newborn data were inclusive of hospitalizations from April 1, 2021, to March 31, 2024.
+SCRFA pulled all data records as of October 7, 2024.
 These data were restricted to only deliveries and births occurring in SC birthing facilities (i.e., data for births and deliveries among SC residents occurring outside the state of SC, at home, or in a freestanding birthing center were not included).

 The maternal and newborn data were derived from three sources: